-During the year ended December 31, 2023, the Company incurred a financial loss of \$544,000 due to a business compromise, which is undergoing investigations.
+During the year ended December 31, 2023, the Company incurred a financial loss of \$544,000 due to a business compromise.
 The Company is devoting the utmost efforts towards recovery of the funds.
+No other loss was incurred in fiscal year 2024 or 2022.